native-api/pyenv/README.md

 ### Basic GitHub Checkout

-This will get you going with the latest version of pyenv and make it easy to fork and contribute any changes back upstream.
+This will get you going with the latest version of Pyenv and make it easy to fork and contribute any changes back upstream.

 1. **Check out Pyenv where you want it installed.**
-   A good place to choose is `$HOME/.pyenv` (but you can install it somewhere else).
+   A good place to choose is `$HOME/.pyenv` (but you can install it somewhere else):

         git clone https://github.com/pyenv/pyenv.git ~/.pyenv

-   Optionally, try to compile dynamic Bash extension to speed up pyenv.
-Don't worry if it fails; pyenv will still work normally:
+   Optionally, try to compile a dynamic Bash extension to speed up Pyenv.
+Don't worry if it fails; Pyenv will still work normally:

         cd ~/.pyenv && src/configure && make -C src

 2. **Configure your shell's environment for Pyenv**

-   **Note:** The below examples are intended for common shell setups.
+   **Note:** The below instructions and code samples are intended for common shell setups.
-   If you have an uncommon setup and/or they don't work for you, use the guidance text and [Advanced Configuration](#advanced-configuration) below to figure out what you need to do in your specific case.
+   If you have an uncommon setup and/or they don't work for you, use the guidance text and [Advanced Configuration](#advanced-configuration) section below to figure out what you need to do in your specific case.

    **MacOS note:** If you installed Pyenv with Homebrew, you don't need to add the `PYENV_ROOT=` and `PATH=` lines.

-   1. **Adjust the session-wide environment for your account.** Define environment variable `PYENV_ROOT` to point to the path where pyenv repo is cloned, add the `pyenv` command-line utility to your `PATH`, run the output of `pyenv init --path` to enable shims.
+   1. **Adjust the session-wide environment for your account.** Define the `PYENV_ROOT` environment variable to point to the path where you cloned the Pyenv repo, add the `pyenv` command-line utility to your `PATH`, run the output of `pyenv init --path` to enable shims.

-      These commands need to be added into the shell startup files in such a way that _they are executed only once per session, by its login shell._
+      These commands need to be added into your shell startup files in such a way that _they are executed only once per session, by its login shell._
-      This typically means they need to be added into a per-user shell-specific `~/.*profile` file, _and_ into `~/.profile`, too, so that they are also run by GUI managers which typically act as a `sh` login shell.
+      This typically means they need to be added into a per-user shell-specific `~/.*profile` file, _and_ into `~/.profile`, too, so that they are also run by GUI managers (which typically act as a `sh` login shell).

       - For **bash**: